Dicklesworthstone/yto_blog_posts/05_the_short_case_for_nvda.md

-—-
+---
-title: "The Short Case for Nvidia Stock— If I Had to Make It"
+title: "The Short Case for Nvidia Stock (If I Had to Make It)"
 date: "2025-01-25"
 excerpt: "All the reasons why Nvidia will have a very hard time living up to the currently lofty expectations of the market."
 category: "Investing"